JaskaranSingh0/nyx-messenger/README.md

 ## 📞 Support

 For questions, issues, or contributions:
-- Create an issue on GitHub
+- 🐛 **Bug Reports** - Create an issue on GitHub with detailed reproduction steps
-- Contact: [Your Contact Information]
+- 💡 **Feature Requests** - Submit enhancement proposals via GitHub Issues
+- 📚 **Documentation** - Comprehensive README.md and inline code comments
+- 🔒 **Security** - Report security vulnerabilities responsibly via GitHub Issues

 ---

+**Built with ❤️ using React, WebRTC, and modern cryptography**

 ⚠️ **Security Notice**: NYX Messenger is designed for privacy-conscious users but should not be considered bulletproof.
 Always verify the security of your deployment and use additional security measures for highly sensitive communications.